kelpup/kelpup.github.io/index.md

 ### Mission Statement

-The goal of this project is to create a simple, easy to use linux distribution with the hopes that it will be education to underprivileged computer science students.
-We would like for the distribution to be accessable via a flashdrive, and for it to run on older, slower machines.
+The goal of this project is to create a simple, easy to use linux distribution.
+It is our hope that the distro will be accessable and educational to underprivileged students interested in computer science.
+The distribution should be bootable off of a flashdrive, and simplistic enough to run on older, slower machines.

+### Getting Started

+To download and use our custom linux distro, click on the following [Link](instructions.md) for instructions.
+You'll have to install some easy-to-use software that burns our code directly onto a flashdrive.
+Then, you can reboot your computer and start playing with our distro!

 ```markdown
 Group Goals